lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 When software reads bus word 1, the entire flash word 0 is captured into the flash buffer.
 When software comes back to read bus word 0, instead of accessing the flash again, the data is retrieved directly from the buffer.

+The recently read entries store both the de-scrambled data and the [integrity ECC](#integrity-ecc).
+The [reliability ECC](#reliability-ecc) is not stored because the small buffer is purely flip-flop based and does not have storage reliability concerns like the main flash macro.

+When a read hits in the flash buffer, the integrity ECC is checked against the de-scrambled data and an error is returned to the initiating entity, whether it is a the controller itself or a host.

 #### Accessing Information Partition